HWTeng-Teaching/202402-Financial-Econometrics/20240503 Fin Econ IC.md

 Suppose we use all these three IVs.

-1. Write down the first equation in the 2SLS.
+1. Write down the first stage equation in the 2SLS.
-2. Write down the second equation.
+2. Write down the second stage equation.